apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Russia election: Arrests for vandalism as ballot boxes targeted in Putin vote**
+**Aaron Donald retires: Is the Rams legend the best DT ever?**

-You can read more about it [here](https://www.bbc.com/news/world-europe-68576817).
+You can read more about it [here](https://www.espn.com/nfl/story/_/id/39738657/aaron-donald-retires-rams-legend-best-defensive-tackle-ever-contract-cap-space).

 ## Requirements
 - Python 3.8